-- Senwabarwana (District growth point)
+- Senwabarwana (also a district growth point)

-- Alldays (Municipal growth point)
+- Alldays (also a district growth point)

-- Eldorado (Also a provincial rural node)
+- Eldorado (identified as a provincial rural node)

 - Tolwe

-- Langlaagte
+- Laanglaagte

 - Inveraan

 - Harriswich

 - Puraspan-Avon Indermark corridor

 The implementation of massive infrastructure projects and retail investments has been done in compliance with the principles of the National Spatial Development Perspective, the Limpopo Employment Growth Plan and the dictates of the municipal Spatial Development Framework.
 The two large retail investments are implemented in the two municipal primary nodes, Senwabarwana and Eldorado.